 Political Faux Pas

-This film clip contains a conversation in January 2011 between Miloš Zeman (born 1944), the former Social Democratic prime minister of the Czech Republic, and Valtr Komárek (born 1930), an economics and Social Democrat.
-For non-Czech speakers, one must keep in mind that the verb to smoke in Czech also means to have oral sex with a man.
+This clip contains a conversation, in January 2011, between Miloš Zeman (born 1944), the former Social Democratic prime minister of the Czech Republic, and Valtr Komárek (1930-2013), an economist and Social Democrat.
+For non-Czech speakers, one must keep in mind that the verb to smoke in Czech also means to have oral sex with a male.
 An approximate translation of the conversation appears below.
 Please note that this film clip has appeared on a number of web sites in the past, and it may disappear (only to reappear elsewhere, at a later date) because it apparently violates the copyright of the broadcaster, FTV Prima.

 Miloš Zeman: Shortly after 11 September, I met with George Bush, Jr., in the White House.
 And as is known, I smoke everywhere.
 I even smoke in an atomic power plant.
 So, why wouldn’t I smoke in the White House?
 But George Bush, Jr., was an ardent nonsmoker.
 So, I said to him, “Mr. President, a week ago, I was in Texas, and the governor of Texas awarded me honorary citizenship of the State of Texas.
 So, I am a Texan, and you are a Texan.”
 So, I pulled a pack of cigarettes and a lighter from my pocked and said, “we Texans have to accommodate each other.”
 The truth is that Bush did not have a very positive expression on his face, but when he was here last June, he reminded me of that meeting, and he appeared far more relaxed.
 You know, to convince an American nonsmoker–they are fanatical, those nonsmokers–that a guest in the White House can smoke and to find some kind of convenient excuse that one is some kind of honorary citizen of Texas I consider one of my lifetime achievements in foreign affairs.